CCarrMcMahon/nexys-a7-fpga-template/README.md

 -   **Method 1**: Open Vivado Design Suite, then navitage to `File > Open Project` and select the `nexys_a7_fpga_template.xpr` file.
 -   **Method 2**: Navigate to the cloned repository and double-click the `nexys_a7_fpga_template.xpr` file to open it directly in vivado.

-3. Follow the documentation in the `docs` directory to configure and build your FPGA design.
+3. For detailed instructions, see the [Getting Started Guide](docs/getting_started.md)

 ## Usage